takipi/concourse-overops-plugin/README.md

 ## Quick Set Up

 Assuming there is already an instance of Concourse up, the next step is to attatch the OverOps Resource to your existing pipeline.
 Configure the example ```overops-resource.yml``` and then run ```fly -t OO-example set-pipeline -c pipeline.yml -p oo-test``` to add it into your Build.
-Please replace the ```OO-example``` with your own name and make sure the configuration is the correct yml file.
+Please replace the ```OO-example``` with your own names and make sure the configuration is the correct yml file.

 ## Configuration example